pypa/packaging.python.org/source/specifications/entry-points.rst

 If these are specified, the entry point requires the dependencies of those 'extras'.
 See the metadata field :ref:`metadata_provides_extra`.

-The precise functionality of entry points with extras is tied to setuptools' model of adding ``.egg`` directories to ``sys.path`` at runtime.
-Other installation mechanisms (such as pip and virtualenv) work differently.
-Packages declaring entry points should not assume that extras have any particular effect on the environment of the code using the entry points.
+Using extras for an entry point is no longer recommended.
+Consumers should support parsing them from existing distributions, but may then ignore them.
+New publishing tools need not support specifying extras.
+The functionality of handling extras was tied to setuptools' model of managing 'egg' packages, but newer tools such as pip and virtualenv use a different model.

 File format
 ===========